Mazlo

 Georgius Sayegh el-Mazloum, left Lebanon to settle in Venice.

-Since the early-1970s, the house has been based in Paris and headed by Robert Mazloum, or Mazlo.
+Since the early-1970s, the house has been based in Parisand headed by Robert Mazloum, or Mazlo.
 A goldsmith and jeweller, he continued the family's traditions by creating one-of-a-kind bespoke jewellery pieces.

 Along with his Haute Joaillerie pieces, he develops a line of prayer beads called "Masbahas" for the Gulf countries, distributed in Tanagra concept stores.